 Emily found Three Trees through the choir in 2015 watching from afar the later stages of the buildings development.
 Coming to us from an admin position at her last job, she’s a weird one who loves a good system or spreadsheet.
 Since joining the team she has loved and getting involved with the various groups but loves going home to a cosy night with her knitting.

 Usually found drinking coffee and hanging out with one of the many great groups in the centre, Jay’s laid back nature has made him a good fit for life at Three Trees.
-Coming from a background in customer service, the office setting was a bit of change but getting to interact with all the amazing people that come in and out of the centre makes it the liveliest office around.
+His job mainly consists of developing ideas that will improve Three Trees and the community and talking about beer.
 Jay is always around for a chat and a drink (means less paperwork for a while) and is more than happy to help with whatever is going on.